-“In the summer of 2019 I did the Portfolio Preparation For Art College 16 to 18 Year Olds short course at Central Saint Martins.
+“In the summer of 2019 I did the Portfolio Preparation for Art School for 16 to 18 Year Olds Online Short Course at Central Saint Martins.
 I decided to do this course because I wanted to get a head start on preparing my portfolio and at the time, I wasn't quite sure what I wanted to specialize in or apply for at university.”

 Isabella says the short course she did in 2019 was a great starting point, which helped push herself creatively and introduced her to a wide range of mediums she hadn’t have explored had it not been for the course itself.

 Fast forward a year and now having completed the Graphic Design for 14 to 17 Year Olds Online Short Course Isabella says she’s been able to develop a stronger portfolio of graphic design work that she can build upon in her own time.
 But perhaps more importantly, it’s introduced her to an entire world of graphic design she wouldn’t have otherwise been exposed to.